10 Must-Do Activities in San Sebastian Old Town

-San Sebastian’s bustling Old Town is located just a few meters from the city’s main attraction: La Concha Beach.
+The bustling San Sebastian Old Town (Parte Vieja) is located just a few meters from the city’s main attraction: La Concha Beach.
 This historic neighborhood is characterized by its narrow streets, pintxo bars, ancient squares, and impressive buildings.

 Most of them date back to the 19th and 20th century, a period known as the “Belle Epoque.”

-To explore everything this unique city has to offer, we’ve come up with an insider’s guide for what to see and do activities in San Sebastian’s most emblematic quarter, the Old Town (Parte Vieja).
+To explore everything this unique city has to offer, we’ve come up with an insider’s guide.
+Read on for tips on what to see and do in San Sebastian’s most emblematic quarter, the Old Town.

 Discover the oldest street in San Sebastian

 Wandering the alleys of the San Sebastian’s Old Town offer a captivating journey back in time, especially if you find yourself on Calle 31 de Agosto.
 This cobblestone street is the only one that survived the siege of 1813.
 The rest of the city was burned as the Duke of Wellington’s soldiers expelled the French occupying troops.
+Every 31st of August donostiarras, San Sebastian locals, light candles and lamps on their balconies and throughout the street in memory of this day.

 Savor pintxos galore